GregWells/3402FinalProject/README.md

 ## Overview

   * **Drone Delivery challenge:**  The task, as defined by the Kaggle challenge, is to develop code that will read a variable input file of system setup parameters and customer orders, and subsequently generate a submission file detailing each action that will be performed.
 The submission file will subsequently be scored by Kaggle based on how rapidly each order was delivered.

+* The methodology employed for this attempt was to train a model via reinforcement learning (RL) techniques the allowable options such as where products are located, how much weight a drone could hold, etc. by using negative rewards for non-viable options, slightly positive rewards for correct behaviors and large rewards for scoring actions.

-  * **Solution method:** The approach in this repository leverages reinforcement learning (RL) to determine an efficient path to complete the orders.
-The problem was identified as fitting an **infinite-horizon, discounted return** equation:<br >
+  * **Scoring method:** The approach used for the large rewards utilizes an **infinite-horizon, discounted return** equation:<br >
   ![](images/infiniteHorizonDiscountedReturn2.PNG)

-This can be read as simply: The total reward equals the sum of the reward for each time step multiplied by the discount factor.<br>
+This can be summarized: The total reward equals the sum of the reward for each time step multiplied by the discount factor.<br>
 <br/>
 The &gamma;<sup>t</sup> factor in this equation is the discount factor.
 If &gamma;<sup>t</sup> is equal to zero, future rewards have no value, if &gamma;<sup>t</sup> is 1 then future rewards have no discount applied.
 Typical &gamma;<sup>t</sup> factors are .9-.99.
 This scenario aligns well with model-free deep RL algorithms.
 I compared the performance of 2 different RL algorithms, Proximal Policy Optimization (PPO) and Trust Region Policy Optimization (TRPO).

-  * **Summary of the performance achieved:** The first submission to Kaggle that scored points was a 55 order/1 drone data set trained for 20 minutes.
+  * **Summary of the performance achieved:** The code within the project does train an AI model to generally select viable options to facilitate a high scoring initial order delivery.
+However, it does not rapidly progress to an overall high-scoring total game score.
+The first submission to Kaggle that scored points was a 55 order/1 drone data set trained for 20 minutes.
 The score was 92 points.

 ## Summary of Work Completed